SaiKiranCVN/Data-Wearhouse-in-Redshift/README.md

 # Data-Wearhouse-in-Redshift

 There is a startup called Sparkify who wants to analyze the data that they have been collecting.
-So, the aim of the project is to perform ETL of the data(JSON to a Postgres Database) that Sparkify has collected for easy analysis.The dataset used here is an subset of [Million songs Dataset](http://millionsongdataset.com/).<br>
+So, the aim of the project is to perform ETL of the data(JSON to a Readshift Database) that Sparkify has collected for easy analysis.The dataset used here is an subset of [Million songs Dataset](http://millionsongdataset.com/).<br>

 Song Dataset consists of meta data of each song.
 File structure is as follows,<br>